-Management of the Company has advised us that it believes there are significant contingencies and uncertainties associated with the proposal of Western Resources, Inc. ("WR") to acquire the outstanding Company Shares by means of an exchange offer and merger (as set forth in the Registration Statement on Form S-4 (the "Form S-4") filled by WR with the Securities and Exchange Commission on April 22, 1996, as amended to reflect the terms contained in WR's press release issued on June 17, 1996 (the "WR Proposal")), due to the speculative nature of certain assumptions made by WR in the WR Proposal relating to WR's ability to achieve and retain certain estimated aggregate cost savings, and the likelihood of substantially greater rate reductions affecting WR in a pending rate proceeding than those assumed by WR.
+Management of the Company has advised us that it believes there are significant contingencies and uncertainties associated with the proposal of Western Resources, Inc. ("WR") to acquire the outstanding Company Shares by means of an exchange offer and merger (as set forth in the Registration Statement on Form S-4 (the "Form S-4") filed by WR with the Securities and Exchange Commission on April 22, 1996, as amended by the terms contained in WR's press release issued on June 17, 1996 and contained in Amendment No. 1 to the Form S-4 filed with the Securities and Exchange Commission on June 19, 1996 (the "WR Proposal")), due to the speculative nature of certain assumptions made by WR in the WR Proposal relating to WR's ability to achieve and retain certain estimated aggregate cost savings, and the likelihood of substantially greater rate reductions affecting WR in a pending rate proceeding than those assumed by WR.
 Management of the Company has also advised us that it believes that the WR Proposal is not consistent with the strategic objectives of the Company.
 In view of the foregoing, we have not been asked by the Board of Directors of the Company to consider, and we have not considered, the WR Proposal in arriving at our opinion.